Add tab to search in your Gatsby blog

 <Url type="text/html" method="get" template="https://[your-url]/blog/?search={searchTerms}"/>

-being the string the user types into the Omnibox.
+</OpenSearchDescription>Make sure to add your preferred <ShortName> and <Description> text content.
+The <Url> template is the url where the search is taking place.
+In our case, it’s /blog/?search={searchTerms}, with {searchTerms} being the string the user types into the Omnibox.
 These tags are required for Chromium to add your site to the list of searchable sites and authomatically enable this feature.

 - Copy the default

-file to your Gatsby site so we can modify the default HTML Gatsby file.
+html.jsfile to your Gatsby site so we can modify the default HTML Gatsby file.

-- In your newly created
+cp .cache/default-html.js src/html.js- In your newly created

-file, add the following<link>
+src/html.jsfile, add the following<link>tag:

 <link